-🔺 Name Log Src If Src Net Dest If Dest Net Service App

-4 Drop_All 🛒 any 🕎 all-nets 🌉 any all-nets 💫 all_services
+🔺 Name Log Src If Src Net Dest If Dest Net Service App -1 Drop_All - et any Edit 🛃 all-nets any 🔤 👿 all-nets all_servic ces Undo Delete New Group

-Edit

-Undo Delete

-New (Ərnun

-A Valid License Must Be Installed

-Lastly, a valid license should be installed to remove the cOS Core 2 hour demo mode limitation.
-Without a license installed, cOS Core will have full functionality during the 2 hour period following startup, but after that, only management access will be possible.
-Installing a license is described in Section 4.5, "License Installation Methods".
+A valid license should now be installed to remove the cOS Core 2 hour demo mode limitation.

+Doing this is described in Section 4.5, "License Installation Methods".